bhupender-pathak/fsf_2020_screening_task-/README.md

 #SPREADSHEET_PROJECT_BY_PYQT5
 Email: bhupender.pathak@adypu.edu.in Username: bhupender

-This PyQt5 tutorial shows how to use Python 3 and Qt to create a GUI on Windows, Mac or Linux.
+This PyQt5 module shows how to use Python 3 and Qt to create a GUI on Windows, Mac or Linux.
 It even covers creating an installer for your app.By using this module we make spreadsheet which has unique features
 ![alt text](https://github.com/bhupender-pathak/fsf_2020_screening_task-/blob/master/Spreadsheet%20screenshot.PNG)

 ### Requirements